 New students receive their room assignments and the name(s) of their roommate(s) by mail in mid-July.

-For health and safety reasons, smoking tobacco and vaping electronic cigarettes are prohibit- ed in all areas of the residence halls, including rooms, public areas, rest rooms, lounges, hall- ways, and stairwells.
-All tobacco substances, synthetic tobacco substances, and electronic cigarettes are prohibited in all classrooms and College buildings.
+For health and safety reasons, smoking tobacco, vaping electronic cigarettes, and use of hookahs are prohibited in all areas of the residence halls, including rooms, public areas, rest rooms, lounges, hallways, and stairwells.
+All tobacco substances, synthetic tobacco substances, electronic cigarettes, and use of hookahs are prohibited in all classrooms and College buildings.
 Failure to follow this policy will result in judicial/student conduct action.
 Students who choose to smoke/vape should do so at least 25 feet from doorways and residential facility entrances so that passers-by are not affected by second-hand smoke.